Petrol, Diesel Prices Unchanged On Thursday

-The oil marketing companies kept the prices of petrol and diesel unchanged on Thursday (November 12).
-In Delhi, the price of petrol remained at Rs 81.06 per litre and diesel was Rs 70.46 per litre, according to notifications from state-run Indian Oil Corporation.
-In financial capital Mumbai, prices of petrol and diesel were Rs 87.74 per litre and Rs 76.86 per litre respectively.
-The oil firms such as Indian Oil Corporation revise the fuel rates on a daily basis and implement the changes with effect from 6 am.
-(Also Read: How To Find Latest Petrol, Diesel Rates In Your City)
+The oil marketing companies kept the prices of petrol and diesel unchanged on Thursday (November 19).
+There has been no change in petrol prices across the metros for more than eight weeks, whereas diesel prices haven't been revised for around one and a half months.
+In the national capital Delhi, the price of petrol remained at Rs 81.06 per litre and diesel was Rs 70.46 per litre, according to recent notifications from the state-run Indian Oil Corporation.
+In financial capital Mumbai, the prices of petrol and diesel were Rs 87.74 per litre and Rs 76.86 per litre respectively.
+Oil firms such as Indian Oil Corporation usually change the fuel rates on a daily basis and implement the changes with effect from 6 am.
+(Also Read: How To Check Latest Petrol And Diesel Rates In Your City)

+Indian Oil Corporation, Bharat Petroleum Corporation, and Hindustan Petroleum Corporation account for a majority of petrol and diesel stations in the country.
+The companies align the domestic rates with global benchmarks by taking into account changes in foreign exchange levels.
+Due to the local taxes, crude oil prices vary in different cities across India.

 Here are the prices of petrol and diesel in the four metros (in rupees per litre) :